 What are the differences between hardware and software?

-Nearly all software utilizes hardware to operate properly.
-A video game, which is software, uses the computer processor (CPU), memory (RAM), and video card, all of which is hardware, to run.
+All software utilizes at least one hardware device to operate.
+For example, a video game, which is software, uses the computer processor (CPU), memory (RAM), hard drive, and video card to run.
 Word processing software uses the computer processor, memory, and hard drive to create and save documents.